 - if the set of modified claims presented to the INPI by the patent holder complies with the partial revocation decision which has become final.

-The winning party may request reimbursement of its costs by the opposing party within the limits of a scale fixed by decree (L613-23-5 CPI).
+A party may request reimbursement of its costs if equity so requires and within the limits of a scale fixed by decree (L613-23-5 CPI).

 These appeals are suspensive (L411-4 CPI).